-Film fanatic and aspiring critic who hasn't seen Gone With The Wind, but has caught at least 10 Pokémon movies.
+Film critic who hasn't seen Gone With The Wind, but has watched at least 10 Pokémon movies.
 Go figure.

 Danny Boyle delivers a brilliant central premise that feels well thought out and fully realized, with the cast giving great performances for their good characters.
 However, the final act feels like it's been taken from an entirely different film and some of the characters could've done with a bit more development.

 This minute long short is another entry into the 75th celebration of Batman.
 It makes for a great visual to see Terry McGinnis facing Batman, and pays homage to much of The Dark Knight's history, but the VERY short length really hurts it, as it leaves you clamouring for much more.